smashing

 Spanish

-Word smash is considered uncommon in modern English.
+Word smashing is considered rare in modern English.

 Definitions